Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 Like typical dash cams, the SVR system can help protect your vehicle from theft.
 In particular, it will activate all cameras once it detects a theft attempt on your vehicle.

-The SVR can also record videos up to five minutes long.
+The SVR can also record videos up to five minutes long and has night vision features.

 3. Chevrolet Corvette